jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 The way it works is you have a renderer process for the webview, which is an instance of Chromium.
 And you have a main process for the app itself that communicate through interprocess communcation.

-The main process then runs through node.js to do system things, and passes the result all the way back up the bridges.
+The main process then runs Node.js to do system things, and passes the result all the way back up the bridges.

 And that adds a lot of DX and performance overhead.
 -->